jhnwnstd/shannon/README.md

-# README
+# Shannon Entropy Analysis Project

 ## Overview

-This project implements a computational method for estimating the word-level entropy and redundancy of a language, inspired by the techniques described by Claude E. Shannon in his paper, "Prediction and Entropy of Printed English" (1951).
-While Shannon's original work focused only on English, this project extends the methodology to analyze various English corpora as well as the Linear B script, the writing system for Mycenaean Greek.
+This project implements a computational method for estimating the word-level entropy and redundancy of languages, inspired by Claude E. Shannon's paper, "Prediction and Entropy of Printed English" (1951).
+While Shannon's original work focused only on English, this project extends the methodology to analyze:
+- Multiple English corpora (Brown, Reuters, Webtext, etc.)
+- European languages from the Europarl corpus
+- The Linear B script (writing system for Mycenaean Greek)

 ## Background

 In his 1951 paper, Shannon introduced a method to estimate the entropy and redundancy of a language by leveraging the predictability of characters based on preceding text.
-Entropy is a measure of the average information content per symbol, while redundancy indicates the degree to which a language constrains or structures its text, making some sequences more predictable than others.
+Entropy measures the average information content per symbol, while redundancy indicates the degree to which a language constrains or structures its text, making some sequences more predictable than others.

-Shannon's experiments involved predicting the next letter in a sequence of text, and he used this predictability to calculate the entropy.
-Entropy measures the average amount of information produced by each letter of the text.
+Shannon's experiments involved predicting the next letter in a sequence of text, and he used this predictability to calculate entropy.
 Higher predictability means lower entropy because the next letter can be guessed with higher accuracy, resulting in less new information.

-This project replicates Shannon's methodology using the KenLM, a language modeling tool that allows us to build n-gram models to predict the next character in a sequence based on the preceding characters.
-By applying this methodology, we can analyze and compute the entropy and redundancy of various English corpora and the Linear B script.
+This project replicates and extends Shannon's methodology using KenLM, a modern language modeling tool that builds n-gram models to predict the next character in a sequence based on preceding characters.

 ## Project Structure

-- `entropy_model/`: Directory where trained KenLM models are stored.
+- `entropy_model/`: Directory for trained KenLM models
-- `Linear_B_Lexicon.csv`: The input corpus file containing Linear B words.
+- `Linear_B_Lexicon.csv`: Input corpus file containing Linear B words
-- `linearb_entro.py`: A secondary script that performs entropy and redundancy calculations on Linear B.
+- `linearb_entro.py`: Script for Linear B and European language analysis
+- `shannon_entro.py`: Script for English corpora analysis
-- `Prediction_and_Entropy_of_Printed_English.pdf`: Shannon's original paper.
+- `Prediction_and_Entropy_of_Printed_English.pdf`: Shannon's original paper
-- `README.md`: This document.
+- `README.md`: This document
-- `shannon_entro.py`: The main script that performs entropy and redundancy calculations on various English corpora sourced through NLTK.

 ## Dependencies